gitter-badger/CLOUD-ATLAS/README.md

 ## Why PWA?
 Deep insight into the realm of PWA - The future of the internet and apps
 Progressive Web Apps - PWA Roadshow: https://youtu.be/z2JgN6Ae-Bo

-## This is HARDFORK of PWA Builder
+## This is a HARDFORK of PWA Builder

 PWA Builder is an awesome project of a handful Microsoft developers providing a great entree for building a PWA.